 As I stood listening to the music, a hand touched my shoulder from behind and I was surprised to see one of the new clients I had been in a meeting with earlier.
 My boss and I had met with him and his two associates over lunch, and he had stood out because he was so good looking.
 In fact, I had been so struck by his looks, I found it difficult to focus during the meeting.

 When I saw him standing behind me with a big grin on his face, my heart leaped in my chest.
 We exchanged small chit chat for a while, as we enjoyed the music, and then suddenly he asked if I had plans for the evening, and I quickly told him no. He asked if I believed in being spontaneous, and I told him yes.
 When he invited me to join him for dinner at a nearby restaurant, I was surprised.
 I didn’t understand why he would be interested in someone who looked as undone as I did, but I was flattered by his offer.

 As I followed him in my car like a magnet was tied to my front wheel, I couldn’t believe how things happened so fast.
 I ended up having one of the best evenings I’d had in a while.
 It turned out that he had been just as taken with me in the meeting as I had been with him.
 He also turned out to be separated from his wife, but I felt beautiful once again and desired, though our brief encounter only lasted a night.
 I was lonely, but I wasn’t desperate.
 After dinner, we walked on the rim of a nearby lake and I counted the evening as a memorable entry for my journal.

-However, the experience was a great lesson for me.
+The experience was a great lesson for me.
 I learned that the tide can turn in a flash, and you should never let your current circumstances dictate your mood or your state of mind because no one knows what’s around the corner.
 This incident also gave my confidence the boost it needed and served to remind me that you never know how someone else may view you.